AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The team conducted experiments with four different iterations of the experimental design.
 The three initial iterations were modified and improved upon before arriving at the current version.

 The current experimental setup, shown in Figure 2 and Figure 3, included the following: three pumps to introduce water, clay, and coagulant to the system; a flow accumulator; an influent turbidimeter;  a modified coiled flocculator; and an air pump for cleaning the system between each experimental trial.
-See the manual for more information on the setup.
+See the manual for more information on the setup and a more detailed image of the flocculator.

 <div style = "text-align:center">
 <img